openthread/openthread/src/core/diags/README.md

-# OpenThread Diagnostics Module Reference
+# OpenThread Factory Diagnostics Module Reference

 The OpenThread diagnostics module is a tool for debugging platform hardware manually, and it will also be used during manufacturing process, to verify platform hardware performance.